it-projects-llc/odoo-runbot-docker/README.md

     --name odoo-runbot \
     -t itprojectsllc/odoo-runbot-docker

 Note.
-If you need to change something in docker run configuration (e.g. fix host name, you have stop container and then remove it):
+If you need to change something in docker run configuration (e.g. fix host name), you have stop container and then remove it:

     docker rm odoo-runbot